fastnsilver/xlator/README.md

 2) Publish docker image to Dockerhub

-3) Publish Maven Site

-4) Deploy service to AWS
+3) Deploy service to AWS

 Still left to explore...